deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/01-write-and-run-your-first-c++-program/note.md

 int main()
 ```

 The body of the `main()`, which comes after the `main` function name and arguments, is enclosed in curly brackets: `{` and `}`.
-In this exercise, you will write the smallest possible C++ program, which is a `main` function with empty body.
-If you have trouble, have a look at the `solution.cpp` file in the workspace below.
+In this exercise, we will write the smallest possible C++ program, which is a `main` function with empty body.

-Remember that you can compile and run your program with the following:
+And we can compile and run program with the following:

 1. To compile, use the following command: `g++ main.cpp`
 2. To run, use: `./a.out`